nforesti/elderleap/final.md

    - main css file
  ### js
  - browse.js
    - Populates the page (using Ajax and Firebase in backend) with category data.
-When a category is clicked on, populates the page with      subcategory data.
+When a category is clicked on, populates the page with      subcategory data (Ajax and Firebase in backend)
  - dragdrop.js
    - contains functions related to dragging and dropping elements in the subcategory page
  - message.js
-   - functionality for text-to-speech keyboard including a responsive textbox, adding and deleting phrases, as well as saving phrases in      the database.
+   - functionality for text-to-speech keyboard including a responsive textbox, adding and deleting phrases, as well as saving and
+     retrieving phrases to/from the Firebase database
  - pexels.js
    - contains Pexels API functions
  - speech.js